BlackMyScreen/BlackMyScreen.github.io/README.md

 Update: The animation is now using a dedicated **WebWorker** 🚀 to calculate the next colors, which made the whole site much more responsive.
 Before that even hovering a link would take seconds before it changed its colors 😬

+Rollup livereload is currently not properly working 😕

 ## Why ask for money?

 Even though it's completely free, didn't cost me any actual money and I made it for fun, I ask for support as I moved to Perú, founded a non-profit and am working full time in rainforest conservation to help sustain our planet.
 If you like what I do please consider donating any amount via one of the many options so I can continue my work & protect more rainforest.